-This project originated as the FY 2000 ITS Integration Program earmark for Florida Bay County, Florida.
+Description: This project originated as the FY 2000 ITS Integration Program earmark for Florida Bay County, Florida.
 It initiated a multi-phased project to design and deploy a fiber optic communications backbone to serve as the basic integration means for follow-on deployments of ITS infrastructure.
 A regional ITS architecture was completed in April 2001, and established the framework for arterial management systems enhancement and integration with the incident management system during the Hathaway Bridge Replacement Project.
-The FY 2001 ITS Integration Program earmark builds on the initial project by expanding the deployment of infrastructure integrated by the backbone.
-The focus of expanded integration is on incident management capabilities and an advanced traffic management system.
-The funding figures listed below under "Estimated Total ITS Funds" include both FY 2000 and FY 2001 allocations.
+The FY 2001 ITS Integration Program earmark built on the initial project by expanding the deployment of infrastructure integrated by the backbone.
+Expanded integration focused on incident management capabilities and an advanced traffic management system.
+A FY 2002 ITS Integration Program earmark continues to expand project activity initiated by FY 2000 and 2001 funding.
+The FY 2002 earmark consists of two phases: Design and installation of a fiber optic network in the Bay County area.
+Design and upgrade of the Hathaway Bridge Incident Management System in conjunction with the Hathaway Bridge Replacement Project.
+The funding amounts listed below under "Estimated Total ITS Funds" include allocations for fiscal years 2000 through 2002.
+The completion date reflects schedule adjustments

+accommodating added FY 2002 funding.

 Project Location: Panama City, Florida

-Partner(s): Florida DOT, Bay County Traffic Engineering, City of Panama City Traffic Emergency, Florida

-Highway Patrol, Bay County Emergency Services, Bay District Schools
+Partner(s): Florida DOT, Bay County Traffic Engineering, City of Panama City Traffic Emergency, Florida Highway Patrol, Bay County Emergency Services, Bay District Schools

+Start Date: June 2000

+End Date: November 2005

+Estimated Total ITS Funds: \$2,390,502

+Estimated Total Project Cost: \$5,749,831

+Contacts:

 Chung Tran FHWA Florida Division, HDA-FL (850) 942-9650 Ext.
-3041 Joe Poole Florida DOT (850) 638-0250 Ext.
-269
+3041 Cliff Johnson Florida DOT (850) 638-1250 Ext.
+694